July 10, 2020

 MDH provides new guidance for designating essential caregivers in long-term care settings

 Guidance helps ensure residents’ full range of needs are met amid pandemic

 The Minnesota Department of Health today released new guidance for long-term care facilities to use in designating family members or others to serve as essential caregivers for residents of nursing homes and other assisted living facilities.
 People designated as essential caregivers will have expanded access to help ensure that the residents’ full range of emotional, social and physical needs are met.

 Since mid-March, visitor restrictions have been in place in long-term care settings to prevent the spread of COVID-19.
 However, balancing COVID-19 safety and visitation restrictions with the well-being of residents is an urgent priority to limit unintended harms of social isolation.
-The new Essential Caregiver Guidance for Long-term Care Facilities lays out a framework long-term care providers can use to designate people to be essential caregivers, striking a balance between meeting residents’ needs and limiting infection risks.
+The new Essential Caregiver Guidance for Long-term Care Facilities (link expired) lays out a framework long-term care providers can use to designate people to be essential caregivers, striking a balance between meeting residents’ needs and limiting infection risks.

 “Minnesota families have made great sacrifices to control the spread of COVID-19 in our long-term care facilities.
 I know this has been hard,” said Governor Tim Walz.
 “But with this guidance, families will be able to reunite with their loved ones while continuing to protect the health of our elderly Minnesotans.”

 An essential caregiver could be a family member, outside caregiver, friend or volunteer, who has provided regular care and support to the resident before or during the pandemic.
 Residents can have more than one essential caregiver for providing emotional support and individualized, person-centered care.

 Minnesota Commissioner of Health Jan Malcolm said the new guidance reflects an awareness that even during a global pandemic, preventing disease transmission is only part of what goes into providing quality care in a long-term care setting.